Under pressure, Hallmark pulls gay-themed wed... | Taiwan News

 In an interview, she added: “The Hallmark brand is never going to be divisive.
 We don’t want to generate controversy, we’ve tried very hard to stay out of it ... we just felt it was in the best interest of the brand to pull them and not continue to generate controversy.”

+There was immediate criticism on Twitter.
+Ellen DeGeneres asked Hallmark: “Isn’t it almost 2020?
+What are you thinking?
+Please explain.
+We’re all ears.”

-Biwer confirmed that a conservative group, One Million Moms, part of the American Family Association, had spoken to Bill Abbott, CEO of Crown Media Family Networks, Hallmark's parent company.
+Biwer confirmed that a conservative group, One Million Moms, part of the American Family Association, had complained about the ads to Bill Abbott, CEO of Crown Media Family Networks, Hallmark’s parent company.

 Zola had submitted six ads, and four had a lesbian couple.
 After Hallmark pulled those ads, but not two featuring only opposite-sex couples, Zola pulled its remaining ads, the company said.